open-sdr/openwifi/doc/app_notes/iq.md

   The python script needs "matplotlib.pyplot" and "numpy" packages installed.
 Now you should see 3 figures showing run-time **IQ sample**, **AGC gain and lock status** and **RSSI (uncalibrated)**.
 Meanwhile the python script prints the **timestamp**.
   ![](./iq-screen-shot.jpg)

-  While running, all informations are also stored into a file **iq.txt**.
+  While running, all information is also stored into a file **iq.txt**.
 A matlab script **test_iq_file_display.m** is offered to help you do analysis on the IQ Information offline.
 For zed, adrv9364z7020, zc702 board, do not forget to change the **iq_len** in the matlab script to 4095.

 ## Understand the IQ capture feature
   The IQ information is extracted via the openwifi **side channel** infrastructure.
 This figure explains the related modules (also related source code file name) and how the information goes from the SDR board to the computer.